Lions (album): Writing and production

 The Black Crowes had previously sent Was demos to interest him in producing By Your Side, but Was believed the demos were good enough to be the album.
-Columbia Records disagreed with Was' assessment, however, leading to Kevin Shirley's hiring.
+Columbia Records disagreed with Was's assessment, however, leading to Kevin Shirley's hiring.
 With complete artistic control under V2 Records, the band was free to hire Was for Lions.
 Recording took place in January and February 2001 at Montana Rehearsal Studios and Theater 99 Recording in New York City.
 The recording sessions progressed as smoothly as the writing; only "Come On" caused conflict between the band and Was.
 Rich acknowledged, "We must have recorded 'Come On' about five times in different ways ...
 Then [Was] just took it away with him and came back with this different mix", which impressed the band, leading to its inclusion on the album.
 The band ultimately was satisfied by the recording experience, finding that Was was devoted to helping realize their vision for the album rather than imposing his own.

 The sessions were recorded on tape and Pro-Tools simultaneously; the band ultimately chose to use the tape version, as they preferred its sound quality.
 Most songs were recorded live with the band members playing together in one room, and microphones set up to capture the overall sound rather than that of individual instruments.
 Was felt this approach best approximated the feel of a Black Crowes concert, later noting that the Lions songs debuted at a private show in February 2001 "sounded exactly like the record."
 Most of the recordings that comprise the album were recorded during preproduction, the purpose of which was to test arrangements. "[W]e didn't think we were recording the record.
 And it turned out to be great" said Rich.
 Audley Freed played guitar on only three tracks because Rich did not want "the meat of the song, which is the riff", to get lost in a "wall of sound".
 Though Rich brought his entire collection of guitars and a number of amplifiers, he mostly recorded with a 1954 Fender Esquire through a Harry Joyce amp.
 To achieve a resonator-like tone on "Soul Singing", he used a James Trussart metal-bodied electric.
 The distinctive guitar riff on "Lickin'" was achieved by Rich using the pickup selector on a Les Paul as a kill switch - by turning down the volume on the neck pickup and then switching between the bridge and neck pickups he was able to achieve a staccato effect when playing the riff with just his fretting hand.
-Since Andy Hess did not join The Black Crowes until the above private show, the band did not have a bassist during the recording sessions; Rich thus played bass on most tracks.
+Since Andy Hess did not join the Black Crowes until the above private show, the band did not have a bassist during the recording sessions; Rich thus played bass on most tracks.
 On "Lay It All on Me", however, Rich played piano, leaving the bass guitar duties to Don Was.